 If a hurricane is likely in your area, you should:

-- Stay informed by monitoring the storm via radio, TV, and internet.
+- Stay informed by monitoring the storm via local radio, NOAA radio, TV, and internet.

-- Secure your home, close storm shutters, and secure outdoor objects or bring them indoors.
-Objects such as lawn furniture, trash barrels, hanging plants, toys, and even awnings can be broken and picked up by strong winds and potentially become a projectile.
+- Secure your home and close storm shutters.
+Even awnings can be broken and picked up by strong winds and potentially become a projectile.

 - Turn off utilities if instructed by authorities to do so.
 Otherwise, turn the refrigerator thermostat to its coldest setting and keep its doors closed.